Web Service Authentication Examples

 Authenticated Access via ROVER

-ROVER, developed by IRIS, enables the robust retrieval of large sets of geophysical data from a remote data center supporting FDSN standard web services.
+ROVER, developed by NSF SAGE, enables the robust retrieval of large sets of geophysical data from a remote data center supporting FDSN standard web services.

 Currently, ROVER does not support authenticated access, but we have an update in the works that will make this possible.
 Be sure to check back here in this space for an example.